-Dedicated mature student reaps the educational rewards
+Dedicated student reaps the educational rewards

 Jacqui Flynn overcomes learning difficulty and spinal surgery to graduate with a First

 A mature student who was diagnosed with a learning difficulty and who needed vital surgery while studying abroad has celebrated graduating with a First-Class degree from the University of Central Lancashire (UCLan).

 During her time on the BSc (Hons) Sport and Exercise Psychology, Jacqui Flynn was assessed and diagnosed with a specific learning difficulty, similar to dyslexia.